 Patients with NHL can present with B symptoms, and these symptoms are more common in anaplastic large-cell lymphoma than in other NHLs.
 However, unlike in Hodgkin lymphoma, the presence of B symptoms is not used for risk stratification.

 3. A 19-year-old college student presents with “lumps” on the right side of his neck and in the right axilla.
 He had a fever to 39 °C one day in the past week.
+He has had an unintentional weight loss of 20 pounds over the past 5 months.
 Physical exam reveals firm anterior cervical and axillary nodes, all more than 2 cm in diameter.
 A chest X ray shows a large mediastinal mass.
 A biopsy of the axillary node reveals classic Hodgkin lymphoma.

-Which of the following symptoms revealed during the history is a B symptom? [[AU: ONLY THE FEVER IS DESCRIBED IN THE VIGNETTE ABOVE, NOT THE OTHER SYMPTOMS INCLUDING THE CORRECT ONE, WHICH MAY BE CONFUSING FOR USERS.
-CONSIDER OMITTING FEVER FROM VIGNETTE AND LEAVING WITH OTHER H/P SYMPTOMS LISTED AS ANSWER OPTIONS OR DESCRIBE OTHER H/P SYMPTOMS IN VIGNETTE?]]
+Which of the following symptoms revealed during the history is a B symptom?

 A. Fever to 39 °C